ahmadhuss/ludus-free-premium-ecommerce-template/README.md

 *I want to thank all of you who give stars and fork the repo.
 I love you all and I have no words in my heart.*

-I have also created another open-source ecommerce template maybe you can check that too.
+I have also developed another open-source eCommerce template that may work for you.
 [Demo link](https://github.com/ahmadHuss/groover-free-premium-ecommerce-template)

 [Live Preview](https://d2r00w08fz6ft0.cloudfront.net/ludus-demo/index.html)